top of page

 The Happy Cat Club

 Solving Feline Overpopulation Through Spay Neuter.
-We get cats fixed, wild or tame, creating healthier communities and less feline suffering in the Linn County area of Oregon.
+We get cats fixed, creating healthier communities and less feline suffering in the Linn County area of Oregon.

 About